waybyte/logicromsdk/docs/book/api/peri/gps.rst

    :maxdepth: 2

 MT2503 SoC has on-chip GNSS module supports GPS + GLONASS, Galileo, Beidou constellations.
-SIWISDK gps library does all the heavy lifting and make it easy to use the full capabilities of GNSS module.
+LOGICROM gps library does all the heavy lifting and make it easy to use the full capabilities of GNSS module.
 Some features of gps library are: